Skip to content

 • Configure SLAs and set up SLA notifications to team leaders

-How to get started with queues
+How to get started with queue administration

 Create a queue